Photo by: Mark Strobl

 Because of the longer shutter speeds and the unique way blues and greens convert, landscapes are a popular option with IR.
 But, IR is a fun way to experiment with photography—trying out different subjects can be one more variation.
 IR turns skin tone milky smooth and can also see through sunglasses.
 Since IR photos eliminate haze, IR is a good tool for architectural photography as well.

-Since you are photographing a light spectrum that you can’t see, check the LCD often.
+Since you are photographing a light spectrum that you can’t see, check the LCD (Liquid Crystal Display) often.
 Normally, checking the LCD often is a sure sign of an amateur, but you can’t see the many issues that can pop up since you don’t see in infrared.
 Light flares are common issues that are tough to anticipate, but easy to fix by adjusting your angle to the sun.

 Editing IR Photos

-But, starting with a mostly pink/tan image and getting something with blue skies and white foliage is a bit beyond the usual editing process, so here are a few of the most common techniques for editing IR photos.
+Nonetheless, starting with a mostly pink/tan image and getting something with blue skies and white foliage is a bit beyond the usual editing process, so here are a few of the most common techniques for editing IR photos.

-In Camera RAW or Lightroom
+Editing IR photos: In Camera RAW or Lightroom

-Whether you prefer to use camera RAW or Lightroom, there are a number of edits you can do before you get to the edits that create that characteristic infrared look.
+Whether you prefer to use Camera RAW or Lightroom, there are a number of edits you can do before you get to the ones that create that characteristic infrared look.
 If you didn’t set the custom white balance, spend some time with the white balance slider — use the eyedropper tool to help pinpoint where that custom white balance would have been.
 Straight from the camera, your IR photo probably doesn’t have as much of that big contrast as you’d imagined, so use the black and contrast sliders to help get closer to that vision.

-Photoshop Channel Mixing for IR photos
+Editing IR photos: Photoshop Channel Mixing

 Channel mixing is the Photoshop process that gets you a colored photo when the shot straight from the camera actually looks largely like varying shades of tan.
 In Photoshop, go to Image > Adjustments > Channel Mixer.